 By using e-bikes we can make our small contribution towards Mother Earth.
-Further, as these are exhaust free, there is no need to get “pollution-control” certificate every time from authorities.
+Further, as these are exhaust-free, there is no need to get a “pollution-control” certificate every time from authorities.

-No sound pollution.
-Electric bicycles do not emit any kind of sound (as made by motorbikes running on petrol fuel) so, no case of sound pollution.
+Electric bicycles do not emit any kind of sound – or very very little (as made by motorbikes running on petrol fuel) so, no case of sound pollution.

-Stress release.
 E-biking facilitates the release of stress and increases “Happy Hormones”.
 Moreover, riding an e-bike makes people more alert and responsive.
 There are more and more studies that discover this positive effect of riding an e-bike.